practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 Notification-based modeling is especially useful when designing framework code, because it is important for frameworks to know as little as possible about the applications that are built on top of them.
-The following example shows a general pattern popularized by the [rack web server interface][rack], but in the context of an email-based system.
-Without getting bogged down in the details, try to think through what happens when the `Newman::Server#tick` method is called:
+The general design of the extremely popular [rack web server interface][rack] leverages these ideas to great effect, and has established an interesting pattern that other Ruby projects are starting to follow.
+We have designed Newman using a similar strategy, and the general idea can be understood by tracing the execution of the `Newman::Server#tick` method:

 ```ruby
 module Newman